Cripst/KEYMANIA/README.md

 # Technical Elements and Components Used
 The game uses an LCD screen or LED matrix to display the notes, physical buttons for interaction, and sensors for detecting correct presses.
 # Components:

--LCD screen for gameplay
+- LCD screen for gameplay
--4 push buttons - for input
+- 4 push buttons - for input
--7 segment display for score
+- 7 segment display for score
--lEDs for visual effects
+- lEDs for visual effects
--speaker for sound
+- speaker for sound

 # Auditory and Visual Feedback
 Real-time sounds and visual effects contribute to an engaging game experience, offering instant feedback to the player for each action.